Ping-Hsuan-Yu/HomePage/README.md

 * Local weather
 * Show age in a fun way
 * Google search
-* breaking news provide by LTN
+* Breaking news provide by LTN